MauroDataMapper/docs/docs/installing/administration.md

  alias dockviz="docker run --privileged -it --rm -v /var/run/docker.sock:/var/run/docker.sock nate/dockviz"
  ```

-Then in a new terminal you can run `dockviz images -t` to see the tree,
+Then in a new terminal you can run `dockviz images -t` to see the tree.
-the program also does dot notation files for a graphical view as well.
+The program also does dot notation files for a graphical view as well.

 ### Multiple compose files